-Yadkin County Park Disc Golf Course is now a 24 hole course.
-The new layout is an exciting course that has something for every skill level.
-There are two 18 hole options, or you can play all 24.
+Yadkin County Park Disc Golf Course is a 24-hole course.
+It is an exciting course that appeals to a higher skill level.
+There are two 18-hole options, or you can play all 24.
 Download the UDisc App and follow along with the map and scorecard, or print the map and scorecard below.

 What is Disc Golf?

-As a player progresses down the fairway, he or she must make each consecutive throw from the spot where the previous throw has landed.
+As a player progresses down the fairway, they must make each consecutive throw from the spot where the previous throw has landed.
 The trees, shrubs, and terrain changes located in and around the fairways provide challenging obstacles for the golfer.
-Finally, the "putt" lands in the basket and the hole is completed.
+Finally, the "putt" lands in the basket, and the hole is completed.
 Disc golf shares the same joys and frustrations of traditional golf, whether it's sinking a long putt or hitting a tree halfway down the fairway.
 (Source: Professional Disc Golf Association)